 Mindfulness has been around for centuries.
 Buddha pretty much taught mindfulness.
 Vipassana meditation is mindfulness.
 The Gawler foundation, who I have trained with define it as “a style of meditation which involves the self-regulation of attention towards one’s moment-to-moment experience.”
 By training our mind to become aware of the totality of of present moment experience- the sensations, the feelings as well as the thoughts- we essentially re-wire our brain.
 Neuro-plasticity is a fairly new scientific discovery that overthrows the previous notion that our brains are fixed and unchanging.
 Mindfulness meditation is an extremely powerful way to alter the structure and functions of our brain to achieve greater awareness, memory, concentration intuition and many other things.

 Flow and mindfulness have similarities but they are not the same.
 Flow is a state of concentrated awareness- the totality of our awareness is captured by our action-if we are surfing, we may be so intensely focused on the wave that we can not hear our friend hooting us from just meters away, we can not feel the sting of the reef cuts on our feet.
 We are acting from our subconscious but are so zoned in on the wave that our awareness is deep, but narrow.
 Mindfulness is a state of total awareness, of everything in our consciousness.
 We are aware of our thoughts, while being aware of the birds singing and our stomach growling.
-We are aware of our feelings, the sensations on our skin and the emotions within our body.
-We are aware of our awareness.
+We are aware of our feelings, the sensations on our skin and the emotions within our body. .
 Flow gives us a taste of of heightened awareness.
 It shows us the immense power when we access our subconscious and inner intelligence.
 Meditation takes it much further, into every corner of our existence.
 When I talk of inner intelligence I am literally talking about a intelligence within our bodies.
 Many ancient traditions talk of our heart being the source of our intelligence.
 Our culture’s mechanistic thought system reduced the heart to a pump and our stomach to a bag.
 From Yoga many are familiar with Chakra’s, which are energy centres located in our body.
 Total woo woo, fluffy rubbish to some, but modern science is now confirming that our minds are not located just inside our brains, but spread throughout our bodies.
 Our heart gives off a powerful magnetic field, much greater than our brains.
 We have millions of neurons in our stomach areas and heart areas, which explains why we feel gutted, why we get butterflies, why we feel nauseous when nervous, why we feel gratitude, sadness and joy in our hearts and not in our heads.. and why healing and growth can come through adjusting thought patterns and training our minds.
 Our culture talks about the placebo effect like its a quirky accident, but actually it is healing of the body through the mind, a concept that most Asian minds have little problem dealing with.
 So through meditation we learn to access this inner network and become more grounded, interconnected, intuitive and powerful beings.

 The practical application of flow and mindfulness is immense.
 I see there being 3 levels.
 Firstly, these are states of optimal performance, creativity and fun, so you do things better and have a great time while you are at it.